e-bebe/playground_for_agent/README.md

 # Playground for Agent

 ## Overview
-このリポジトリはエージェント関連の実験と検証のためのサンドボックス環境です。
+This repository serves as a sandbox environment for experiments and validation related to agents.

 ## Features
-- エージェントテスティングフレームワーク
+- Agent Testing Framework
-- 実験的なツールとスクリプト
+- Experimental Tools and Scripts

 ## Getting Started
-1. リポジトリをクローン
+1. Clone the repository
-2. 利用可能なツールを探索
+2. Explore available tools
-3. 独自の実験を貢献
+3. Contribute your own experiments

 ## Contributing
-課題の報告やプルリクエストを歓迎します。
+We welcome issue reports and pull requests.

 ## License
-未定義
+To be determined